Human–computer interaction: Factors of change

 Traditionally, computer use was modeled as a human–computer dyad in which the two were connected by a narrow explicit communication channel, such as text-based terminals.
-Much work has been done to make the interaction between a computing system and a human more reflective of the multidimensional nature of everyday communication.
+Much work has been done to make the interaction between a computing system and a human more reflective of the multidimensional nature of everyday communication, interaction, and thought.
 Because of potential issues, human–computer interaction shifted focus beyond the interface to respond to observations as articulated by Douglas Engelbart: "If ease of use were the only valid criterion, people would stick to tricycles and never try bicycles."

 How humans interact with computers continues to evolve rapidly.
 Human–computer interaction is affected by developments in computing.
 These forces include: